On this page

 Where relative clues appear

-- Address-history context that links household members
+- Address history context that links household members over time

 When public records help most

 Public records help most when you already have a likely person and need more confidence.
-Family names often make the difference between a weak match and a convincing one — especially for common names where city and age alone leave several candidates.
+Family names often make the difference between a weak match and a convincing one, especially for common names where city and age alone leave several candidates.

 In many searches, the person is not confirmed by the name alone.
 They are confirmed by the family pattern around the name.
+Relatives solve the identity problem when name, city, and age alone leave multiple credible candidates.

 Mistakes to avoid

-- Assuming one family name guarantees the match
+Assuming one family name guarantees the match

-- Ignoring city and age clues
+Ignoring city and age clues

-- Using family clues without any timeline support
+Using family clues without any timeline support

 Start Here: Enter Any Name To View Records